keptn/lifecycle-toolkit/docs/docs/contribute/docs/blog.md

 on the blog pages.

 The basic fields that we require are documented here.
-For information about additional fields that are available, see the mkdocs [authors_file](https://squidfunk.github.io/mkdocs-material/plugins/blog/#config.authors_file).
+For information about additional fields that are available, see the mkdocs-material [authors_file](https://squidfunk.github.io/mkdocs-material/plugins/blog/#config.authors_file).

 ```yaml